Extraocular muscles

 This answer is incorrect.

-This presentation is typical of a paresis of the left medial rectus.
-A patient with a paresis of the right inferior rectus muscle will have impaired depression and outward rotation of the right eye, and is likely to try to minimize her diplopia by looking at the world with her chin held down with no extraordinary tilting of her head. (
+This presentation is typical of a paresis of the right superior rectus.
+A patient with a paresis of the right lateral rectus muscle will have impaired adbuction of the right eye, and is likely to try to minimize her diplopia by looking at the world with her chin turned toward her right shoulder and her left eye adducted. (

 See References)